-Questions were free flowing and ranged through some interesting topics.
-Attendees wanted to know how they could encourage a plant-based diets for their children, to which Dr Griscti answered, “Well if there’s no junk food in the house, children won’t eat it – you’ve got to set your pantry up for success.”
+Attendees wanted to know how they could encourage plant-based diets for their children, to which Dr Griscti answered, “Well, if there’s no junk food in the house, children won’t eat it – you’ve got to set your pantry up for success.”

 “Especially for mothers, who just want to feed their kids well,” says Graeme Washer, medical advisor for the Men’s Health Trust NZ.

-Well, says the panellists, the nutritional value of starchy foods is often overlooked, which are often a cheap but excellent source of energy.
+Well, say the panellists, the nutritional value of starchy foods is often overlooked; they are often a cheap but excellent source of energy.

 “We can sustain ourselves quite well on sweet potato, white potato, it’s still quite healthy,” says Ms Cameron.